Alban Butler

-Alban Butler (13 October 171015 May 1773) was an English Roman Catholic priest and hagiographer.
+Alban Butler (13 October 1710 – 15 May 1773) was an English Roman Catholic priest and hagiographer.
+Born in Northamptonshire, he studied at the English College in Douay, France, where he later taught philosophy and theology.
+He served as a guide on the Grand Tour to the nephews of the Earl of Shrewsbury.
+Upon his return in 1749, Butler was made chaplain to the Duke of Norfolk.
+He was appointed president of the English seminary at Saint Omer in France.
+Butler is mainly known for his Lives of the Saints, the result of thirty years of work.

 Biography

 Alban Butler was born in 1710, at Appletree, Aston le Walls, Northamptonshire, the second son of Simon Butler, Esq.
-His father died when he was young and he was sent to the Lancashire boarding school ran by Dame Alice.
+His father died when he was young and he was sent to the Lancashire boarding school run by Dame Alice.
 He went on to a Catholic further education at the English College, Douai, in France.
-In 1735 Butler was ordained a priest.
+In 1735, Butler was ordained a priest.
 At Douai, he was appointed professor of philosophy, and later professor of theology.
 It was at Douai that he began his principal work The Lives of the Fathers, Martyrs and Other Principal Saints.
 He also prepared material for Richard Challoner's Memoirs of Missionary Priests, a work on the martyrs of the reign of Elizabeth.

 In 1745, Butler came to the attention of the Duke of Cumberland, younger son of King George II, for his devotion to the wounded English soldiers during the defeat at the Battle of Fontenoy.

 Around 1746, Butler served as tutor and guide on the Grand Tour to James and Thomas Talbot, nephews of Gilbert Talbot, 13th Earl of Shrewsbury.
 Their elder brother, George, succeeded their uncle as 14th Earl of Shrewsbury.
 Both James and Thomas Talbot later became Catholic bishops.

-He laboured for some time as a missionary priest in Staffordshire, and was finally appointed president of the English seminary at Saint Omer in France, where he remained until his death.

 Butler returned to England in 1749 and was made chaplain to the Duke of Norfolk, whose nephew and heir, the Hon.
 Edward Howard, Butler accompanied to Paris as tutor.
 While he was in Paris, Butler completed his Lives.

-During his term as President of the English seminary, Butler also served the bishops of Arras, Saint-Omer, Ypres, and Boulogne-Sur-Mer as their Vicar-General.
+He laboured for some time as a missionary priest in Staffordshire, and was finally appointed president of the English seminary at Saint Omer in France, where he remained until his death.
+During his term as President of the English seminary, Butler also served the bishops of Arras, Saint-Omer, Ypres, and Boulogne-sur-Mer as their Vicar-General.
 Butler died in Saint-Omer in 1773 and was buried in the parish church of Saint-Denis.

 See An Account of the Life of A. B. by C. B., i.e. by his nephew Charles Butler (London, 1799); and Joseph Gillow's Bibliographical Dictionary of English Catholics, vol. i.